AleoNet/welcome/documentation/sdk/guides/03_deploy_programs.md

 ### Imports and WebAssembly

-As mentioned earlier, you'll first need to import the necessary classes from the correct Provable SDK package and initialize Webassembly if you haven't done so already.
+You'll first need to import the necessary classes from the correct Provable SDK package and initialize Webassembly if you haven't done so already.

 ```typescript
 import { Account, AleoNetworkClient, initThreadPool, ProgramManager, AleoKeyProvider } from '@provablehq/sdk';